Constitutional history of the People's Republic of China

-The Constitutional history of the People's Republic of China describes the evolution of its Constitutional system.
-The first Constitution of the People's Republic of China was promulgated in 1954.
+The constitutional history of the People's Republic of China describes the evolution of its communist state constitutional system.
+The first constitution of the People's Republic of China was promulgated in 1954.
 After two intervening versions enacted in 1975 and 1978, the current Constitution was promulgated in 1982.
 There were significant differences between each of these versions, and the 1982 Constitution has subsequently been amended several times.
-In addition, changing Constitutional conventions have led to significant changes in the structure of the Chinese government in the absence of changes in the text of the Constitution.
+In addition, changing conventions have led to significant changes in the structure of the Chinese government in the absence of changes in the text of the constitution.

 Background and precedents

-Dynastic China adopted a constitutional system oscillating between a feudal distribution of power and a centralistic autocracy.
-The idea of a constitutional monarchy, and a written constitution, became influential towards the end of the 19th century, inspired immediately in large parts by the precedent of the Meiji Constitution in Japan.
-The first attempt towards constitutionalism was during the Hundred Days' Reform (1898), but a coup by conservative monarchists loyal to Empress Dowager Cixi ended this effort.
+Dynastic China adopted a constitutional system oscillating between a feudal distribution of power and a unitary autocracy.
+The idea of a constitutional monarchy became influential towards the end of the 19th century, inspired immediately in large parts by the precedent of the Meiji Constitution in Japan.
+The first attempt towards constitutionalism was during the Hundred Days' Reform (1898), but a coup d'état by conservative monarchists loyal to Empress Dowager Cixi ended this effort.
 The same faction, however, eventually adopted a policy of transitioning towards constitutionalism.
-However, the first constitutional document was only published in 1908, and the first constitutional document with legal force (the "Nineteen Covenants") was not implemented until 1911, after the eruption of the Xinhai Revolution, which led to the demise of the Qing empire the next year.
+However, the first constitutional document was only published in 1908, and the first constitutional document with legal force (the "Nineteen Covenants") was not implemented until 1911, after the eruption of the 1911 Revolution, which led to the demise of the Qing dynasty the next year.

-The Republic of China established in 1912 was governed by a series of constitutional documents.
-The "Provisional Covenants" of 1912 established a parliamentary republic, but a series of written and unwritten changes to the constitution in the ensuing years oscillated between semi-presidential, presidential and even (briefly) monarchical systems of government, until the Kuomintang took power in 1928.
+The Republic of China was established in 1912, and subsequently governed by a series of constitutional documents.
+The "Provisional Covenants" of 1912 established a parliamentary republic, but a series of written and unwritten changes to the constitution in the ensuing years oscillated between semi-presidential, presidential and monarchical systems of government, until the Kuomintang took power in 1928.
 Both the provisional covenants and later constitutional documents authored by the Kuomintang, purported to reflect Sun Yat-sen's Three Principles of the People and Western norms.
 The unrecognized proto-state of the Soviet-backed Chinese Soviet Republic adopted its constitution in 1931.

 The first formal Constitution was enacted in 1946, when the Kuomintang-controlled government hastily declared an end to the "political tutelage" stage of Sun Yat-sen's three-stage theory of constitutional government amidst internal and external pressures.
 The Republic of China government progressively lost control of mainland China in the late 1940s to early 1950s, but the Constitution of the Republic of China, with amendments, is still the organic law of the government in Taiwan.